 The geranium is one of the most recognizable garden flowers.
-They are a popular choice amongst gardeners, filling containers, beds, and hanging baskets with attractive foliage and floral color.
-An easy to care for plant, growing geranium plants is a rewarding process.
-Here is everything you need to know.
+Geraniums are a popular choice amongst gardeners, filling containers, beds, and hanging baskets with attractive foliage and floral color.
+An easy to care for plant, geraniums are very popular.
+Growing geranium plants is a rewarding process.
+Here is everything you need to know to grow geranium successfully.

 Varieties of Geranium

 Common garden or annual geranium plants are actually derived from the Pelargonium genus.
-Originating in South Africa they can be grown in the United States as an annual plant.
-In the warmest USDA zones they will grow as perennial plants.
+Originating in South Africa geraniums can be grown in the United States as an annual plant.
+In the warmest USDA zones geraniums will grow as perennial plants.
 In cooler climates geranium plants can be overwintered indoors before being replanted out in the spring.
-Finally, they can also be grown as a houseplant.
+Finally, geraniums can also be grown as a houseplant and for hanging baskets.

-A truly versatile plant there are over 300 species available ranging in color, shape, scent, size and foliage.
+A truly versatile plant there are over 300 species of geraniums available ranging in color, shape, scent, size and foliage.

 Bright and colorful, geranium plants are a popular way to fill spaces in beds and borders.
-However they are attractive plants in their own right, groups of these flowers can provide a particularly eye catching display.
+However geraniums are attractive plants in their own right, groups of these flowers can provide a particularly eye catching display of geraniums.

 Ivy Geraniums– produce abundantly cascading mounds of flowers which sit on shiny, ivy-like foliage.
 The flowers can be single, semi-double or double blooms, and will display from early in the spring until the first frost of the year.
 Popular cultivars include Contessa, Summer Showers and White Mesh.

 Regal Geraniums– produce large, multicolored blooms.
-Also known as Marsha Washingtons they are a delicate variety but will thrive with the proper care.
-Best suited to gardens in cooler climates, they will not flower in hot temperatures.
+Also known as Marsha Washingtons geraniums are a delicate variety but will thrive with the proper care.
+Best suited to gardens in cooler climates, geraniums will not flower in hot temperatures.
 Cultivars include Coral Sea, Ace High and Blue Orchid.

 Scented Geraniums– are not a heavy flowering variety.
-They make up for this with stunningly scented leaves.
+These geraniums make up for this with stunningly scented leaves.
 The foliage also has an interesting velvet-like texture.
 The name of the cultivar often reveals the scent of the plant, popular cultivars include Chocolate Mint, Lemon Balm and Ginger.

 Zonal Geraniums– the final variety is the classic version of the plant.
-Easy to grow and tolerant of heat and drought conditions they produce single and double flowers in shades or orange, yellow, purple, red, pink and white.
+Easy to grow and tolerant of heat and drought conditions these geraniums produce single and double flowers in shades or orange, yellow, purple, red, pink and white.
 Popular cultivars include Rocky Mountain, Tango and Classic.

 The endless variety of geranium plants on offer means that you won’t be short of choice.
 Growing plants of the same variety and color can create a colorful swathe in a flowerbed.
 Alternatively mixing things up by growing a range of plants can provide contrast in the garden.